Veterinary Assistant

 Animal Behavior College has been training people for animal careers since 1997, and we offer excellent training for would-be vet assistants.
 Our comprehensive curriculum includes all you need to know to start working in a veterinary setting as soon as you earn your certificate.

-Once students complete the online portion of the program, it’s time to get some real-world experience in our externship.
-Each student is paired up with a nearby mentor facility to see what a real vet practice is like and to practice newly learned skills.
-You may be asking, is there a veterinarian near me?
-Give us a call at the number below, and we will let you know as to which veterinarian you may be paired up with.
+ABC even provides real-world experience via our mentoring program known as an “externship.”
+Once students complete the online portion of the program, they are paired up with a nearby mentor facility to see what a real vet practice is like and to practice newly learned skills.

 You can enroll anytime!
 Just call 800-795-3294 and an admissions counselor can help get you started!